BLACK0X80/BLACK-KERNEL/README.md

 ### Comprehensive Debugging Framework

-BLACK-KRENEL features a zero-overhead debug system that can be completely disabled at compile time for production builds.
+BLACK-KERNEL features a zero-overhead debug system that can be completely disabled at compile time for production builds.

 </div>